-Race Violet (Violet) belongs to the family of violet (Violaceae) and has, according to various classifications, from 400 to 500 species, as well as many subspecies and varieties of small, mostly herbaceous plants.
+Race Violet (Viola) belongs to the family of violet (Violaceae) and has, according to various classifications, from 400 to 500 species, as well as many subspecies and varieties of small, mostly herbaceous plants.

 How the violet flower looks like, how to choose the right plant in the store and a lot of other useful information and tips you will get by reading this informative article.

 Where the violets grow in nature and what the flowers look like: description with photo and video